-- MKSK will continue to refine the conceptual plans and will present the updated plans to the focus group during their third and final meeting later this fall. - In conjunction with the clerk of council, staff is coordinating a shared informational presentation of the draft to the Parks and Trails Advisory Board and the Cemetery Restoration Advisory Board.
+- MKSK will continue to refine the conceptual plans and will present the updated plans to the focus group during their third and final meeting later this fall. - A virtual presentation of the draft to the Parks and Trails Advisory Board and the Cemetery Restoration Advisory Board is scheduled on December 7, 2020. - A virtual presentation of the draft to Architectural Review Board is scheduled on December 14, 2020.